-The Company expects to further increase its research and development activities, which will increase the amount of cash utilized subsequent to December 31, 2019.
+The Company expects to further increase its research and development activities, which will increase the amount of cash utilized subsequent to December 31, 2020.
 Specifically, the Company expects increased spending on research and development activities and higher payroll expenses as it increases its professional and scientific staff and continues to prepare for anticipated manufacturing activities.
+If we encounter unforeseen delays or expenses, we have the ability to curtail our presently planned level of operations.
 The Company currently believes its existing cash and cash equivalents will be sufficient to fund its operating expenses and capital expenditure requirements for at least the next 12 months from the date of issuance of these consolidated financial statements.